microsoft/ccf-app-samples/data-reconciliation-app/README.md

 ## Architecture

-The reconciliation application consists of three main parts.
+The reconciliation application consists of three main parts: Data Ingestion, Data Reconciliation and Data Reporting.

 - Data ingestion
   - API Endpoint: allow members to submit their data to reconciled.